Barn swallow: Feeding

 The barn swallow typically feeds in open areas 7–8 m above shallow water or the ground often following animals, humans or farm machinery to catch disturbed insects, but it will occasionally pick prey items from the water surface, walls and plants.
+Swallows have been observed feeding on insects that fly around active white stork nests as well.
 In the breeding areas, large flies make up around 70% of the diet, with aphids also a significant component.
 However, in Europe, the barn swallow consumes fewer aphids than the house or sand martins.
 On the wintering grounds, Hymenoptera, especially flying ants, are important food items.
 Grasshoppers, crickets, dragonflies, beetles and moths are also preyed upon.
 When egg-laying, barn swallows hunt in pairs, but otherwise will form often large flocks.

 The amount of food a clutch will get depends on the size of the clutch, with larger clutches getting more food on average.
 The timing of a clutch also determines the food given; later broods get food that is smaller in size compared to earlier broods.
 This is because larger insects are too far away from the nest to be profitable in terms of energy expenditure.

 Isotope studies have shown that wintering populations may utilise different feeding habitats, with British breeders feeding mostly over grassland, whereas Swiss birds utilised woodland more.
 Another study showed that a single population breeding in Denmark actually wintered in two separate areas.

 The barn swallow drinks by skimming low over lakes or rivers and scooping up water with its open mouth.
 This bird bathes in a similar fashion, dipping into the water for an instant while in flight.

 Swallows gather in communal roosts after breeding, sometimes thousands strong.
 Reed beds are regularly favoured, with the birds swirling en masse before swooping low over the reeds.
 Reed beds are an important source of food prior to and whilst on migration; although the barn swallow is a diurnal migrant that can feed on the wing whilst it travels low over ground or water, the reed beds enable fat deposits to be established or replenished.